EDUCBA

 VLOOKUP Table array 1

-And with the help of this data, we need to map and create another table in the respective column in below table.
+And with the help of this data, we need to map and create another table in the respective column in the below table.

 VLOOKUP Table array 2

-Now go to the cell where we need to see the result and select the Insert Function option which is just beside the Formula Bar.
+Now go to the cell where we need to see the result and select the Insert Function option, which is just beside the Formula Bar.

 Insert Function

 We will get the Insert Function box.
-Now from there under Select for a function: window type ALL, or search VLOOKUP as shown below.
+Now from there, under Select for a function: window, type ALL or search VLOOKUP as shown below.
 After that, click on Ok.

 VLOOKUP Table array 4

-After that, we will get the Function Arguments box of Vlookup as shown below.
+After that, we will get the Function Arguments box of Vlookup, as shown below.
 Select the range from Table 1 and click on Ok once done.

 VLOOKUP Table array 5